65th Independent Mixed Brigade (Imperial Japanese Army): History

 Formed as the 65th Brigade in early 1941 in Hiroshima, Japan, it was raised from the previously existing 65th Independent Infantry Group, which had itself been raised in 1940–1941 and consisted of the 122nd, 141st and 142nd Infantry Regiments.
 Upon its conversion to a brigade, the formation received a small number of support units.
 After occupying Formosa, the brigade fought in the Philippines, as part of the Japanese Fourteenth Area Army.

 Following the decision to reinforce the New Guinea area, in November and December 1942, the brigade was dispersed, with one regiment (the 141st) along with the brigade headquarters and half its supporting elements moving to Rabaul to become part of the 18th Army; meanwhile other elements of the brigade were sent to other locations.
-Its first commander was Major General Naka Akira.
+Its first commander was Major General Nara Akira.
 Under Major General Iwao Matsuda, the brigade's main element—the 141st Infantry Regiment—later took part in the Battle of Cape Gloucester, during the New Britain campaign, in late 1943 before withdrawing towards Rabaul.
-According to Gordon Rottman, around this time the brigade was "dissolved" and its units re-assigned.
+According to Gordon Rottman, around this time the brigade was "dissolved" and its units reassigned.

 Late in the war, the brigade was re-raised as an independent mixed brigade for home defense and was assigned to the Eastern District Army in 1944–1945; in the final stages of the war there were plans to raise the 321st Division drawing manpower from the 65th, which was based in the Izu Islands.